anton-bushuiev/PPIRef/README.md

 cd PPIRef; pip install -e .
 ```

-Download the dataset using the package.
+Download the dataset using the package (in Python).

 ```python
 from ppiref.utils.misc import download_from_zenodo